ArenRedd/arenredd.github.io/_posts/2025-05-27-notion-sticky-notes-arch-linux.md

 2. Grabbed my integration token (not via "Share" like a normie - *Connections* tab FTW)
 3. Extracted the database ID like a URL surgeon

-Then I wrote the most beautiful 3-line Python script:
+Then I wrote the most beautiful 3-line python script:

 ```python
 from notion_client import Client